farisachugthai/viconf/.config/nvim/README.rst

 Directory Layout and Runtimepath
 ---------------------------------

-How are the folders in a neovim directory tree supposed to be laid out?
+How are the folders in a :mod:`pynvim`/neovim directory tree supposed to be laid out?

+There are a few time tested design patterns that we can learn here.

 While each directory serves a specific purpose, depending on use case, not all need to be employed.

-The first and most obvious file is the :ref:`init.vim`.
+The first and most obvious file is the :mod:`init.vim`.
 We can setup the base options like so:

 +---------------------+--+